Matthew McConaughey Hosts Virtual Bingo Via Zoom To Cheer Up Nursing Home Residents

-Award winning actor Matthew McConaughey hosted an energetic virtual Bingo game through Zoom in an effort to cheer up senior citizens at The Enclave at Round Rock Senior Living in Texas.
-These elderly residents are not able to have visitors at this time due to COVID-19 so McConaughey wanted to do something that would bring a smile to their faces, according to Tank’s Good News.
+Award-winning actor Matthew McConaughey hosted an energetic virtual Bingo game through Zoom in an effort to cheer up senior citizens at The Enclave at Round Rock Senior Living in Texas.
+These elderly residents are not able to have visitors at this time due to the COVID-19 pandemic so McConaughey wanted to do something that would bring a smile to their faces, according to Tank’s Good News.

-The actor wore a plaid button down shirt and a backwards hat as he sat before the camera to host the game.
+The actor wore a plaid button-down shirt and a backwards hat as he sat before the camera to host the game.
 He was surrounded by his wife Camilla, mother Kay and his children.
-He lead the residents through several rounds of the game, calling out the numbers loud enough for everyone to hear with the help of his family.
-Over a dozen older men and women played along from their own rooms.
+He led the residents through several rounds of the game, calling out the numbers loud enough for everyone to hear with the help of his family.
+More than a dozen older men and women played along from their own rooms.
 When someone won, McConaughey and his family would cheer enthusiastically.
 The winners were allowed to ask McConaughey whatever question they would like as a prize, as CBS News reported.

-“We got a I-24, I-24…” he called out loudly, before two different residents announced that they had a Bingo.
+“We got a I-24, I-24…” he called out loudly before two different residents announced that they had a Bingo.

 In a video clip of the Bingo session that the nursing home later shared publicly online, the residents seemed to be enjoying themselves, smiling broadly.
 For the residents that were able to participate, this gesture meant a lot as they now find themselves living in isolation, cut off from those they love.
 The virtual Bingo session allowed them to get their minds off of concerns regarding the pandemic and get some human interaction without putting themselves at risk.